ktcraig/Project-1-AI-Class/README.md

 TA: Rimi

 # Summary:
-This reposity is the team X's Project 1 Class Repository.
+This reposity is the team Money Miner's Project 1 Class Repository.
 This is the public, group repository to organize our challenge about Project 1.

 This repository contains: